mjspriggs/overview/ha-considerations.md

 ### Technical redundancy
 {: #technical-redundancy}

 Most public clouds have standardized geographic redundancy, although the various vendors do it in slightly different ways.
 But technical redundancy is not provided by the cloud vendors.
 Instead, they provide the tools for customers to build their own technical redundancy.
-Rather than go into the myriad complexities around technical redundancy, which is a key area for the technical teams building systems, there are only a couple of things to keep in mind when thinking about technical redundancy.
+Rather than go into the myriad complexities around technical redundancy, which is a key area for the technical teams building systems, there are a couple of key things to keep in mind when thinking about technical redundancy.

 The first is that higher level of availability typically requires higher levels of replication.
 Thus, in well-designed systems, those with double, triple, and quadruple redundancy, show improvements in availability as the degree of redundancy goes up.
-“Well designed” hides much of the complexity in highly available system design.
+“Well designed” hides a lot of complexity in highly available system design.

 The second key aspect of technical redundancy that is worth remembering is that more copies does not automatically mean higher availability.
 There are two reasons for this.
 First, if there is a design defect, all your copies are likely to fail in a similar way when faced with similar conditions.
 In the computer world, design defects are normally called software bugs, and they are not rare.
 The second reason that more copies do not always lead to higher availability is that you need to know when a copy has broken so you can stop using it.
-If you don't, or can't do that, more copies will actually lower the apparent availability of the system.
+If you don't or can't do that, more copies will actually lower the apparent availability of the system.

 The sorts of problems that arise can be seen with a couple of different examples.
 The first is the old style of home smoke detector that didn’t have a feature to indicate low battery.
 Without that feature, the homeowner was left with no way of knowing if the detector would work in the case of a fire.
 This omission could be worked around, and people would replace the battery once a year whether it needed it or not.
 The second example is the old style Christmas tree lights with incandescent colored light bulbs with all the lights connected in series (what were known as “single strand” Christmas lights).
 Since the bulbs were connected in series, if any bulb burned out the entire string would not light up.
 The fix was to try replacing each light one at a time to see if the string would light up.
 Note that in both cases the lack of a detection method could be fixed by people driven processes.
 The same is true with lack of a computerized detection method.
 Unfortunately such methods do not scale well, but they do exist.